HighIander/smart-element-extension/README.md

 **Smart Element** is a browser extension for Element Web / Matrix workflows.
 It combines four tools into one extension:

-1. an image-gallery sender and gallery renderer for Matrix rooms,
+1. An image-gallery sender and gallery renderer for Matrix rooms to bring back the look and feel from Mattermost and many other chat services.
-2. a Mattermost-to-Matrix importer,
+2. A Mattermost exporter with standalone offline viewer for all your chats.
-3. a Mattermost export helper,
+3. A Mattermost-to-Matrix importer.
-4. a mobile-friendly Element Web companion with improved space, chat, and thread navigation - no need to install a separate app!
+4. The Element website does not work on mobile devices which requires you to install an app with very different look and feel.
+Smart Element disables the ban of mobile devices and brings you a mobile-friendly Element Web experience with improved space, chat, and thread navigation - no need to install a separate app!

 The extension is designed for users who work heavily in Element Web and want a faster, more touch-friendly, media-friendly interface without replacing Element itself.
 All features are optional and can be enabled or disabled independently.